Uruguayans Head To Polls With Left Hoping For Comeback - UrduPoint

 Uruguayans Head To Polls With Left Hoping For Comeback

-Montevideo, (APP - UrduPoint / Pakistan Point News - 24th Nov, 2024) Uruguayans headed to the polls Sunday, with the leftist alliance of celebrated ex-president Jose "Pepe" Mujica hoping to reclaim the country's top job five years after a right-wing victory driven by concerns over crime and taxes.
+Montevideo, (APP - UrduPoint / Pakistan Point News - 24th Nov, 2024) Uruguayans voted Sunday, with the leftist alliance of celebrated ex-president Jose "Pepe" Mujica hoping to reclaim the country's top job five years after a right-wing victory driven by concerns over crime and taxes.

 Former history teacher Yamandu Orsi of the leftist Frente Amplio (Broad Front) is going head-to-head with ex-veterinarian Alvaro Delgado of the National Party, a member of outgoing President Luis Lacalle Pou's center-right Republican Coalition.